MehediHasanRony12589/GAFS_ULTRA/README.md

 Main Arduino information file (c++)  with all sensor and control logic

-# GAFS-ULTRA: Gas and Flame Shield – Ultra
+# GAFS-ULTRA: Gas and Fire Shield – Ultra

 A next-generation, low-cost, and autonomous fire and gas leak detection system designed for high-risk environments such as restaurants, homes, and industrial zones.
 This project integrates multiple sensors, GSM alerting, and automated mitigation mechanisms on a modular hardware platform powered by Arduino.